kumpelblase2/blog/content/posts/2023-05-24-silkroad-packet-format.md

 ## Packet data

 To actually read and write the necessary packets in the handshake, we need to know how we can read the bytes inside a packet.
 Unlike a self-describing format, if you don't know the structure of the data contained in a packet, you won't be able to parse the packet into a usable structure.
-And obviously Joymax is not interested in publishing a spec for the individual packet, so it's up to reverse engineering to figure out what the structure could be.
+Just like how you wouldn't which bytes make up which pixels in an image file without also knowing the format, like png or jpg.
+And obviously Joymax is not interested in publishing a spec for the individual packets, so it's up to reverse engineering to figure out what the structure could be - for each individual operation.
 Though there are obviously patterns that one can look for.

 A thing of note here is Silkroad uses [little-endian notation](https://en.wikipedia.org/wiki/Endianness), even though in networking it's usually more common to use [big-endian notation](https://datatracker.ietf.org/doc/html/rfc1700#page-3).
-But with that out of the way, we can find most C data types to be represented as their binary in-memory representation, just with little-endian notation.
+But with that in mind, we can find most C data types to be represented as their binary in-memory representation, just with little-endian notation.
 This includes `bool` (1 byte), `char` (1 byte), short (2 bytes), int (4 bytes), and float (4 bytes).
 As example, the short `1337`, or `0x0539` in hex, would be represented as `[0x39, 0x05]` in the packet data.
-Without the self-describing nature, there generally no separators, type IDs, or other indicators showing where a value / field ends.
+But that is about as much as we can expect; without the self-describing nature, we won't see patterns like field separators or type IDs to show up and help us.
+Yet, one could feasibly expect that Silkroad isn't just shoving bytes into packets with a clear idea of structure.
+And most certainly they are serializing their C/C++ structs into packets, just the structure is lost in translation.
 In other words, the following struct:
 ```c
 struct Position {
   short x;